Kayyleigh/BarNotation/devlog.md

     ├── textContainerUtils.ts      # (Unused) possibly to split MultiDigit mathnode into multiple (not yet implemented) └── treeUtils.ts               # Find nodes, update tree, get logical children of nodes, etc.
 ```

+Archiving of collection is kinda done.
+These are some things that are nice to add still:
+- date archived or date of creation of the collection.
+Reason: user can remember wtf that collection even is, after not using it for a semester and then needing it again because courses can be similar to ones from a while ago
+- renaming option in archive.
+Reason: at start of usage, user may just name something "math" or sth else very basic like keeping the placeholder.
+After not using a collection for a while, their library environment may have gotten much bigger and it's nice to be able to prepare your to-be-recovered collection so you don't lose it in the current setup

+Added some premade structures (as a premade collection).
+But the parser is apparently kinda crap.
+I need to not make it fill every IC with an empty text, and I need to make sure that everything does wrap in an IC.
+TODO: also ensure that user can archive the premade one and the app will remember that instead of on every time opening the app, reload it in
+AND probably (?) make an exceptional setting for premade ones to not be allowed to be deleted.
+Bad for freedom but good for recovery in case they accidentally delete the structures.

+made premade ones just skip entry if parser fails.
+That's good.
+But holy damn it takes long to load in predefined ones now.
+Surely the parser is just really bad